The

 the Market Hall (left).
 To the right: a part of the Castle District with

 This is a "touristic" part of the city, with many attractions.
-You should take a look at it from the other side of the Danube: there's the Castle District above, with the Fishermen's Bastion, the Mathias Church, and the Battyhány tér Market Hall below.
+You should take a look at it from the other side of the Danube: there's the Castle District above, with the Fisherman's Bastion, the Mathias Church, and the Battyhány tér Market Hall below.
 And there's the old White Cross Inn, in which Casanova has stayed for a few nights during one of his journeys - at least according to folklore.

 Hint: The inner terminus of the HÉV (suburban railway) line to Szentendre is located under the square.
 This is the line which takes you to the Urban Transit Museum in Szentendre.

-The underpass under the bridgehead of the Széchenyi Lánchíd is narrow, steep and windy - definately a must for tram fans! :)
+The underpass under the bridgehead of the Széchenyi Lánchíd is narrow, steep and windy - so definately a must for tram fans! :) This used to be more fun with UVs (left), but at least it was renovated in 2014-15:

 Let's climb out on the other side:

-Hint: The easiest way to get to the Castle District is to alight here and take the funicular.
+get to the Castle District is to alight here and take the funicular.

--> Route 18 between Déli pályaudvar and Döbrentei tér
+-> Route 56/56A (formerly 18) between Déli pályaudvar and Döbrentei tér

 Trams are running here in the middle of the narrow road between the river and the cliffs of Gellért-hegy (St. Gellert's Hill).